fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Shop Banner and Profile Picture Guidelines.md

 2. Click on the **Branding** tab.
 3. If you don't have a Shop Banner click **Add Shop Banner**.
 4. If you are changing the Shop Banner, you must first click **Remove Shop Banner** then upload a new one.

+#### Shop Banner Guidelines

+- Text overlays are not recommended.
+- Displays as a 4:1 ratio image.
+If you use a larger image it will be cropped to the top of the image.
+- Banners display at 100% width on all devices.
+- Minimum size is 1200 x 300px and the recommended size is 3360 x 840px.
+- Darker images show the overlay text better than light pictures.
+- Plain, less 'busy' images are less distracting to customers.
+- It's always a good idea to change your banner based on upcoming holidays.

 <section class="callout-green">
 <h3>💡 Tip</h3>